Chris-Graffagnino/Jormungandr-for-Newbs/docs/jormungandr_node_setup_guide.md

 git tag
 (press shift+g to jump to the bottom of the list)

-# Note the last item in the list; non-alpha tag is most recent, (ie v0.8.5 is newer than v0.8.5-alpha3)
+# NOTE: the last item in the list; non-alpha tag is most recent, (ie v0.8.5 is newer than v0.8.5-alpha3)
 (press 'q' to exit the list)

 git checkout <THE TAG>